-BoundsAbsLeft, BoundsAbsRight, BoundsAbsTop, BoundsAbsBottom OBJ
+BoundsAbsLeft, BoundsAbsRight, BoundsAbsTop, BoundsAbsBottom

-These are absolute distances (X/Y coordinates) of the left, right, top, and bottom edges of the object bounding rectangle within a motorized stage range.
-This feature can be measured only if a motorized stage is connected.
+These are absolute distances (X or Y coordinates) of the left, right, top, and bottom edge of the object bounding rectangle within a motorized stage range.
+This feature can be measured only when a motorized stage is connected.